pandapwr/wsb-roulette/README.md

 The strike price will be in the range of +/- 5 strikes from the current underyling price.

+>python wsbroulette.py -t "TSLA,PLTR,GME,NIO" -b 50000 -f

+FD MODE!
+Generate 4 options for TSLA, PLTR, GME, NIO with a bankroll of $50k.
+Options are OTM, expire within 2 weeks and are 3-5 strikes out.

 Happy gambling and I will not take responsbility for any money you may lose :)
+====